-So parents, those who are going to be parents, those who can speak wisdom into the lives of other parents...
-"Honor your father and mother" is not to be used for us to pull rank on children to get our own way when it is simply a battle of wills, or to set up legalistic rules to keep them away from things we are afraid of...
-Instead it is given to us so that we understand what it means to bring up our children "in the training and instruction of the Lord" and do it.
+So fathers, mothers, those who are going to be parents, those who can speak wisdom into the lives of other fathers and mothers...
+"Honor your father and mother" is not to be used for us to pull rank on children to get our own way when it is simply a battle of wills, or to set up some legalistic rules to keep them away from things we are afraid of...

+Instead it is given to us so that we understand what it means to bring up our children "in the training and instruction of the Lord" (Eph 6:4) and do it.